-- The residual circuit-breaker complies with legislation on protection of personnel in force in the country of use, and has been correctly installed on the alternator power output as close as possible to the alternator.
-(In this case, disconnect the blue wire of the R 791 interference suppression module linking the neutral); - Any protective devices in place have not tripped; - If there is an external AVR, the connections between the alternator and the cubicle are made in accordance with the connection diagram; - There is no short-circuit between phase or phase-neutral between the alternator output terminals and the generator set control cabinet (part of the circuit not protected by circuit-breakers or cubicle relays); - The alternator has been connected with the busbar separating the terminals as shown in the terminal connection diagram.
+- The residual circuit-breaker conforms to legislation on protection of personnel, in force in the country of use, and has been correctly installed on the alternator power output as close as possible to the alternator.
+(In this case, disconnect the wire of the interference suppression module linking the neutral). - Any protection devices in place have not been tripped. - If there is an external AVR, the connections between the alternator and the cabinet are made in accordance with the connection diagram. - There is no short-circuit phase-phase or phase-neutral between the alternator output terminals and the generator set control cabinet (part of the circuit not protected by circuitbreakers or relays in the cabinet). - The machine should be connected with the busbar separating the terminals as shown in the terminal connection diagram.